Dan Sullivan (U.S. senator): Political positions

-According to FiveThirtyEight, Sullivan voted in line with President Donald Trump's position 91.5% of the time.
-According to the American Conservative Union's Center for Legislative Accountability, Sullivan had a lifetime conservative rating of 79.5.
-Americans for Democratic Action gave Sullivan a zero on their liberalism score in 2019.

-Abortion

-Sullivan is a self-described "pro-life Catholic" and supported the June 2022 overturning of Roe v.
-Wade.
-He supports improving child care and adoption as alternatives to abortion.

 Donald Trump

-Sullivan opposed Trump during the 2016 presidential race, releasing a statement that said, "We need national leaders who can lead by example" on issues of sexual assault and violence against women.
+Sullivan opposed Donald Trump during the 2016 United States presidential election, releasing a statement that said, "We need national leaders who can lead by example" on issues of sexual assault and violence against women.
 Sullivan added, "The reprehensible revelations about Donald Trump have shown that he can't.
 Therefore, I am withdrawing my support for his candidacy."

-Sullivan voted to acquit Trump at the conclusion of his first impeachment trial.
+Sullivan voted to acquit Trump in his first impeachment trial.
 During Sullivan's reelection bid, Trump endorsed him, saying Sullivan supported Trump's agenda.

-By October 6, 2020, Sullivan announced that he would be voting for Trump, saying the choice was "very clear".
-Sullivan also voted to acquit Trump during his second impeachment trial.
+On October 5, 2020, Sullivan announced that he would vote for Trump, saying the choice was "very clear".
+Sullivan also voted to acquit Trump in his second impeachment trial.

-In 2025, Sullivan enthusiastically defended the policies of the second Trump administration, including DOGE's attempted spending cuts.